Dragon-Hatcher/type-system-chess/README.md

   For some truly horifying examples of this look in `move_gen::castle`.

 - There is no form of negative reasoning.
-The results in the type `RankEq` (which checks if two ranks are equal) being implemented as a lookup table for all 64 combinations of two ranks.
+This results in the type `RankEq` (which checks if two ranks are equal) being implemented as a lookup table for all 64 combinations of two ranks.

 - Ironically there is no way to get the Rust compiler to understand that an enum is closed.
-So just becuase you implement something for colors `White` and `Black` doesn't mean the Rust compiler knows that you have implemented it for all implementers of the `ColorEn`.
+So just becuase you implement something for colors `White` and `Black` doesn't mean the Rust compiler knows that you have implemented it for all implementers of the trait `ColorEn`.
 (Again[^1]).

-- Since values can only exist in the top line of an impl block and not in the where clause matching on a value requires introducing a new nested type every time.
+- Since values can only exist in the top line of an impl block and not in the where clause, matching on a value requires introducing a new nested type every time.
 You end up with a lot of types like `Foo` and then `FooWithValue` and `FooWithValueAndOtherValue`.
 It gets grating fast.

 - Compile times are really slow.